 Positive reinforcement is beneficial when building routines.
 When you're trying to establish routines, pass out a little treat for those following directions.
 Or even verbally affirm them for doing what they were told.

-It helps students to see their peers doing the behavior you desire from them.
+It helps students to see their peers doing the behavior you, as the teacher, desire from them.
 There's no shame in having a little healthy competition.
 See who can get to work the fastest, or who can follow the procedure perfectly.

 4. Let students teach students what to do.